Maradox/osmdroid-wiki/How-to-build-osmdroid-from-source.md

 # Building osmdroid from the command line
-osmdroid's current, authoritative, build environment is with Maven.
-We also maintain Gradle build files to make life a bit easier with Android Studio.
+osmdroid's current, authoritative, build environment is with gradle.
+We also maintain maven build files however it's non-functional at the moment.
 As of Jan 2015, all of the Maven projects have been migrated over to Gradle.
-This means you can build the whole thing with Maven or Gradle.

 ## Building with Maven